cdk8s-team/cdk8s/docs/cli/import.md

 1. `k8s`: generates constructs from the core Kubernetes API
 2. `CRDs`: generates constructs from custom resource definitions
-3. `Helm charts`: generates constructs from helm charts.
+3. `Helm Charts`: generates constructs from helm charts.

 This section describes specific behavior related to each type of import.